-Cyclists wear gloves for a number of reasons.
+Cyclists wear gloves for several reasons.

 To prevent road rash, to protect their palms, to keep their hands warm when riding in a colder environment, and to improve their grip when holding the handlebars.
 Cycling gloves have different qualities, and the ones you’ll choose will be heavily dependent on the environment you’ll be riding on.

 For that reason, you have gloves with different weight, padding, insulation, and waterproofing.
-In addition, you have full-finger and half-finger gloves, with the latter being quite popular in hot climates.
+Also, you have full-finger and half-finger gloves, with the latter being quite popular in hot climates.
 Some are designed to protect you from elements like rain or snow, and others are designed to keep your hands ventilated.

 In this article, we’re covering some of the best vegan cycling gloves to use in different seasons, plus, we have only listed gloves that are vegan-friendly (no leather or suede) so that you can ride with compassion.